Jesse (song)

 "Jesse" is a song written and performed by American singer-songwriter Carly Simon.
 Produced by Mike Mainieri, the song served as the lead single from Simon's ninth studio album, Come Upstairs (1980).

+The song became a major critical and commercial success for Simon, remaining on the US Billboard charts for six months, and later going Gold.
+Simon's then-husband, James Taylor, and their daughter, Sally Taylor, sing backup vocals.
+The single has a country-pop flair, unlike the rest of the album, which is more rock oriented.

+Content

 The song is told in first-person about the narrator's disdain for her former lover, Jesse, who has just moved back to town.
 She vows to have nothing to do with him, "Don't let him near me, don't let him touch me, don't let him please me," she sings.
 She asks her friends to remind her of how he has wronged her, because she fears she'll end up letting her guard down and fall back under his spell.
 She ends up going back on her promise to herself and the two rekindle their romance.
 "Jesse, quick come here, I won't tell a soul", "Jesse, that you've come back to me, my friends will all say 'She's gone again'", she sings.
 She then seeks to comfort her friends because they don't approve.
 "My friends, let's comfort them, they're feeling bad, they think I've sunk so low," she sings.

-Simon's then-husband, James Taylor, and their daughter, Sally Taylor, sing backup vocals.
-The single has a country-pop flair, unlike the rest of the album, which is more rock oriented.
+Simon later said of the track: "'Jesse' was a song laying plain the fact that good intentions go to hell when you are crazy for someone."